arjunghoshal/tmux-restore/README.md

 # aliases...
 ```
 It is important that this is done above alias definition to avoid conflicts.
-Add the following content to either where the other aliases are defined in your `.bashrc` file or to your `.bash_aliases` file:
+Finally, add the following content to either where the other aliases are defined in your `.bashrc` file or to your `.bash_aliases` file:
 ```bash
 tmux() {
     command tmux $*